IntelRealSense/librealsense/examples/pose-apriltag/readme.md

 [Apriltags](https://april.eecs.umich.edu/software/apriltag) are fiducial markers that have been designed to be easily detected in images (other fiducial markers include QR codes and ARTags).
 Once detected, these markers can be used for a variety of applications.

 This sample demonstrates how to detect the pose of a Apriltag of a known size that is visible in a T265 fisheye frame relative to the camera.
 Apriltags are detected on every 6th frame (at 5Hz).
 The sample uses `36h11` tags, though it can be easily modified to work with any tag supported by the Apriltag library.

+A sample `36h11` image pdf can be downloaded [here](./tag36_11_00000_out180mm_in144mm.pdf), and other tag images can be found [here](https://github.com/AprilRobotics/apriltag-imgs).

 ## Dependency